mengchie/tap_news/README.md

 # tap_news

+Built a single-page web application for users to browse news with abstracts (ReactJS, Node.Js, RPC, SOA)

-tap-news which is scrap news from news websites
+Implemented a data pipeline which monitors, scrapes and dedupes latest news from many sources of news websites (MongoDB, Redis, RabbitMQ, Node.Js)